TechHutTV/homelab/netbird/README.md

 Now navigate to your admin dashboard from the browser `http://your.public.ip.address:81`and create your admin account with a strong password.

+#### Generate Let's Encrypt Certificates

+Navigate to SSL Certificates > Add SSL Certifcate.
+Type in your root domain name (example.com) click add then input the wildcare domain (*.example.com) and then enable 'Use a DNS Challenge'.
+Select your registar and paste in the API we saved from eariler.
+If you run into error make sure that your API key is correct, whitelist your public IP with you registar if needed, or try increasing the Propagation Seconds to 120 seconds.

 ### Proxy NetBird

 ## NetBird Setup